CristianGivan/FO/src/main/java/com/app/FO/doc/Classes/Expanse.md

 # General

 - from time to time the mean can be calculated as ponderat mean for a more relabel mean
+- every time when an expensesExpense is created than numberOfBuys is increased
+- every time when expensesExpense is updated check the
+- shall be created a oneToOne relation with expenseStatistic

 # ToDo